MobilityData/gtfs.org/docs/documentation/schedule/components/base.md

 ## Stops

 <div class="grid" markdown>
-This feature allows to represent the basic information elements used to identify where a transit service picks up and drops off passengers, this could be a metro station or a bus stop.
-Geographical coordinates are used by this feature to locate the stop or station in a map, while defining a specific ID and name so that it could be identified easily, along with other complementary information.
+Stops represent the basic elements used to identify where a transit service picks up and drops off passengers.
+This could be a metro station or a bus stop.
+Each stop has, among other attributes, geographical coordinates to pinpoint its location on a map, and a name that matches the agency's rider-facing materials.
+Stops are associated to Trips using Stop Times.
+With GTFS, it is also possible to describe the interior of larger stations, such as a train station or bus depot, using Pathways (@TODO link).

 | Files associated      | [stops.txt](/schedule/reference/#stopstxt)                                                                                                            |